feroult/yawp/README.md

 ## IdRef

 The IdRef&lt;T&gt; brings a bit of innovation inside your POJOs.
-This class simplifies all underlying manipulation of DataStore Key mechanism and creates a type safe link beetween all your model objects.
+This class simplifies all underlying manipulation of DataStore Key mechanism and creates a type safe link beetween all your domain objects.

 To define the identity field of a domain object you need to declare an IdRef&lt;T&gt; annotated with @Id.
 Then you can use this identity as a reference from another domain object:
 ```java